Code-Institute-Submissions/Milestone-Project-37/README.md

 https://github.com/samc85/Milestone-Project-1/blob/b40ed2d112f1c92f08632381a4cefe4e4216ad9b/style/csscommithistory

+### Updates

 Using GitHub, HTML, CSS and additional resources were updated via the below process:

 * Git add (ed)
 * Git commit (ed) -m
 * Git push (ed) to Repository

-##Live Page
+### Published Page

 Within the repository, under the settings button GitHub Pages was accessed and published to created a live website.
+This was done through the following steps:

+* Access Settings on Repository page
+* Scroll down to GitHub Pages container
-This was done by selecting Master Branch as source.
+* Select Master Branch as source
+* Publish Page and test live address

 ## Credits